 The Queueline meanders through the heart of the ride scenery, taking in the track, the races, along with the backdrop and rock formations.
 There is plenty to see along the way as you pass by a wishing fountain and radiator springs water tower and plenty of other props and artifacts from Radiator Springs.
 It is still a queue, but it is a very intricate and detailed queue with a fantastic backdrop.

 The other possible savior to the long queue is Single Rider.

 This is the first ride at Disneyland built with a dedicated Single Rider Entrance.
-The Single rider works really well as the cars themselves are 2 rows of three, so that opens up a lot of opportunity for single riders.
+The Single rider works really well as the cars themselves are 2 rows of three, so that opens up a lot of opportunities for single riders.
 The Problem with this is the Ride is a really fun and interactive ride and having your family or friends on board really helps the experience.
 But if the queue is upwards of 50mins…you have to balance that out against the time spent in the queue.